avfallon/Search-Engine/README.md

     that isn’t ctrl-d, run a search on index using the next System.in value and store the resulting set in a tempDocSet.
     Merge the sets.
+-- how does the end of the line factor into this?
     After there are no more System.in values, call printDocs with docSet Check if the user entered ctrl-d, if so change endProgram private void mergeSets(Set<String> tempDocSet)
 //would this be better as a LinkedList for one/both of the sets?
     If docSet is empty, set it equal to tempDocSet.
-Otherwise, for each item in docSet, if it is not contained in tempDocSet, remove it from docSet boolean endProgram()
+Otherwise, for each item -- so the union?
+    in docSet, if it is not contained in tempDocSet, remove it from docSet boolean endProgram()
+-- sounds like intersection now?
     Return endProgram

 Class: CLI